Albanian–Yugoslav border conflict (1948–1954): First Attacks

 A series of serious incidents occurred at the border.
 On May 23, shots were fired from some Albanian soldiers at a Yugoslav border patrol near Dragaš, resulting in the death of Yugoslav border guard Hezy Zdrala.
 Another incident occurred on August 7 in the region of Trnki Gora, where Vladislav Marinkovic was killed from Albanian border guards.
 Two fatal incidents took place in October 1950: Meho Kamari was injured on October 5 while attempting to stop individuals from illegally crossing into Yugoslavia from Albanian territory, and Milorad Burić was injured on October 12 during an ambush set by Albanian insurgents near the border line.
 Additionally, Sylvester Vukanović was injured on November 18 during clashes with Albanian border guards who had set up ambushes for Yugoslav patrols.

 These incidents led to diplomatic responses between Albania and Yugoslavia.
 Throughout the year, Yugoslav border authorities prevented 22 attempted illegal crossings from Yugoslav to Albanian territory, mostly involving individuals associated with the Informbiro Resolution or crossing for family reasons.

 On January 30, young Sergeant Simo Čolić was wounded near Drijenak while attempting to respond to fire from the Albanian side.
 On May 16, a group of Albanian soldiers infiltrated deep into Yugoslav territory near Blato, laid an ambush, and attacked a Yugoslav border patrol.
 In the brief fight, soldier Stojan Mitrović was lightly injured.
 On July 18, a clash occurred near the village of Vusanje between Yugoslav border guards and an infiltrated Albanian diversionary group.
 In this battle, border policeman Milan Nikolić was killed.
 The most serious incident occurred on September 2, 1951, near the village of Zhur, when a two-member Yugoslav patrol noticed a group of nine Albanians in civilian and military clothing.
 The patrol signaled them to stop, but the group began to retreat towards the border, prompting gunfire.
 Three of them were killed and one Albanian was injured.

+Yugoslav Chief of the General Staff Peko Dapčević (left) on an official visit to the US, meeting with US Army Chief of Staff J. Lawton Collins during the height of the border conflict, March 1953.

 A group of about 40 Albanian soldiers opened fire on the Yugoslav patrol, allowing the remaining members to retreat to Albanian territory.
 Soldier Miodrag Stojanović died the same evening from the wounds received, while soldier Miodrag Đuričić was wounded.
 On the night of August 22–23, near the village of Vlashnjë near Prizren, approximately ten kilometers deep into Yugoslav territory, soldier Petar Rakić was killed in a clash with Albanian guerrillas.
-In 1951, a United Nations report indicates that west of the village of Gornje Belice in the Struga region, a detachment of fifteen Albanian soldiers laid an ambush at the frontier line for a Yugoslav patrol consisting of three soldiers.
+In 1951, a United Nations report indicates that west of the village of Gorna Belica in the Struga region, a detachment of fifteen Albanian soldiers laid an ambush at the frontier line for a Yugoslav patrol consisting of three soldiers.
 All of the Yugoslav soldiers were killed.